Exact Solutions and Constraints on the Dark Energy Model in FRW Universe: Introduction

 In this paper we propose a new method of finding analytical solutions of equation of state parameter of scalar field, deceleration parameter and also the Hubble parameter as a function of scale factor.
 Using the continuity equation for the scalar field we form a first order linear inhomogeneous equation of the independent variable $\dot \phi^2$ and dependent variable $a$.
 Since the inhomogeneous term is given by $-dV/da$, derivative of the scalar field $a$ the linear equation is exactly solvable for any choice of $V = V(a)$.
 As some test applications we present solutions for some chosen forms of $V(a)$.
 Since the linear equation is completely decoupled from the other source terms of the Friedmann equation the solution of $\dot \phi^2(a)$ and the chosen form of $V(a)$ can be used in the right hand side of first Friedmann equation together with the other source terms.
 Therefore, apart from the scalar field, our method can incorporate matter or radiation as a perfect fluid source to obtain an exact solution of $H(a)$ or $H(z)$, which can be constrained using observations.
 Since the method is applicable for any well behaved (e.g., differentiable w.r.t. $a$) chosen form of $V(a)$ it can be applied to understand the physics of the inflation, as well as the late time acceleration of expansion rate.

 The paper is organized as follows.
 In Sec. \ref{sec:basic} we explore the basis equations in scalar field cosmology.
 In Sec. \ref{sec:power_law} we consider the scalar field potential energy of power law form.
-In Sec. \ref{sec:exp} exponential form of potential energy is considered.
-In Sec. \ref{sec:other} some other forms of scalar field potential energy is explored.
 The Sec. \ref{sec:reconstruct} is dedicated to the reconstruction of scalar field potential energy.
-Finally, in the last Sec. \ref{sec:conclusion} we discuss and conclude upon our results.
+After discussing the relationship of the scalar field potential with the particle physics models in Sec. \ref{sec:physical}, we constrain the model parameters in Sec. \ref{sec:constraints} Finally, in the last Sec. \ref{sec:conclusion} we discuss and conclude upon our results.